symfony/symfony-docs/contributing/code/reproducer.rst

    ``reproduce_23657``, etc.)
 #.
 Now you must add the minimum amount of code to reproduce the bug.
 This is the
    trickiest part and it's explained a bit more later.
 #.
 Add, commit and push all your changes.
+If possible, make one commit for the
+   initial contents created by Symfony and a second commit that only contains your own changes.
 #.
 Add a comment in your original issue report to share the URL of your forked
    project (e.g. ``https://github.com/YOUR-GITHUB-USERNAME/symfony-standard/tree/issue_23567``)
    and, if necessary, explain the steps to reproduce (e.g. "browse this URL",